lowlighter/metrics/README.md

 ```

 A new SVG image will be generated and committed to your repository on each run.

-This could virtually increase your commits stats, so it is recommended to pass a bot account token to `token` instead.
+Because of this, the amount of your commits could be virtually increased which is probably unwanted.

-The bot will be able to track metrics of all your public repositories.
+To avoid this, you can use a bot token instead, which will still be able to track metrics of all your public repositories.

-If you want to also track your private repositories metrics, you'll need to pass a personal token with `repo` permissions to `token`, and use the `committer_token` parameter to pass the bot account token.
+If you want to also track your private repositories metrics, you'll need to pass a personal token with full `repo` permissions to your personal `token`, and use the `committer_token` parameter to pass the bot account token.

+If you don't want to use a bot token, you can use the `plugin_selfskip` which will count out all your commits from your personal repository tagged with `[Skip GitHub Action]` made with your account, but these commits will still be linked to your account.

 ![Action update](https://github.com/lowlighter/metrics/blob/master/.github/readme/imgs/action_update.png)